emilyannemoses/blog/about.md

 I consider myself a tinkerer.
 I love diving into a project or technology and just "figuring it out" as I go.
 You'll find me reaching out to my web developer friends on [Twitter] for tips and tricks.
 Connect with me and let's have coffee!
 I'm always up for a good chat ☕️.

-I'm also an artist 👩🏽‍🎨 and woodworker, and you can see some of my work on [Instagram].
+I'm also an artist 👩🏽‍🎨, woodworker, and nature lover.
+You can see some of my work on [Instagram].

 [Twitter]: https://twitter.com/emilyannemoses
 [Instagram]: https://www.instagram.com/emilyannemoses/